Near Field Scanner System (NFS)

 The Far Field Phase Analysis module provides an advanced far field analysis of the exact phase behavior of the sound source.
 Features like phase balloon, group delay and reconstructed impulse response visualize the sound field.

-The module also includes an export interface for the complex response data.
-This interface supports common external software like EASE.
+The module also includes an export interface for the complex frequency responses and impulse responses.
+Common external software like EASE-SpeakerLab, CLF, VACS, or other processing tools like MATLAB, SCILAB is supported.

 Germany: 102013000684; US:9,584939B2; China: 2014100795121